-- Assist users – Provide additional assistance to users stuck within a certain level for a particular time period (and leave those progressing nicely alone).
+- Assist users – Provide additional assistance to users stuck on a certain level for a particular time period (and leave those progressing nicely alone).

-- A/B test message variants – Create up to 10 variations of a message to test the contents of your message for best conversion (for example, background image, button text or position).
-For more information, see A/B Testing In-App Messages.
+- A/B test message variants – Create up to 10 variations of your message content to test for best conversion (for example, background image, button text or position).
+For more information, see Localizing and A/B testing campaign content.

-The in-app messaging service integrates with all existing Swrve analytic capabilities.
-Before you launch an in-app message (and even after you have launched it), Swrve enables you to QA test alternative messages to identify what works and what doesn’t.
-In addition, Swrve enables you to specify the precise points at which messages are displayed and limit message frequency and repetition.
+The in-app messaging service integrates with all of Swrve’s existing analytic capabilities.
+Before you launch an in-app message (and even after you launch it), QA test alternative messages directly on your device to identify what works and what doesn’t.
+In addition, use a combination of audience filters and display triggers to specify the precise points at which messages are displayed and limit message frequency and repetition.

 The focus of in-app messaging is communication with users who already have your app open on their device.
 If you want to communicate with your customers while they’re outside of your app, use Swrve’s push notification service.
-For more information about this service, see Intro to Push Notifications.
+For more information, see Intro to push notifications.

-This section details the technical prerequisites that your development team must complete before you can create in-app messages.
-It also explains how to configure app-level message trigger rules and cross-promotional URLs for your in-app messages.
+This article details the technical prerequisites your development team must complete before you can create in-app messages.
+It also explains how to configure app-level message trigger rules and deeplink URLs for your engagement actions.